dg/ftp-deployment/readme.md

 ; remote FTP server
 remote = ftp://user:secretpassword@ftp.example.com/directory
 ; you can use ftps:// or sftp:// protocols (sftp requires SSH2 extension)

+; do not like to specify user & password in 'remote'?
+Use these options: user = ... password = ...

 ; FTP passive mode
 passiveMode = yes